hheb/hheb/README.md

 ## What I'm learning 🤔

 - Always looking for good resources to improve my 🐍 Python skills (am mostly self-taught).
-- Just started learning 💻 web scraping with R - still figuring out how to write code that is applicable to more than one specific website.
+- Just started learning 💻 web scraping with R - currently figuring out how to write code that is applicable to more than one specific website.
 - The ins and outs of ↕️ multi-level modeling and hierarchical data.
 - Also sewing, making the perfect seitan from scratch, and a bit of Chinese.